danny0838/lolikit/README.md

 # Changelog

+## Version 1.2

+  - command: `find` and `list` now have a `-e` option to assign editor_command.

 ## Version 1.1

-- Accroding the rules version 2015-15-17 slight change the resourced notes detecting algorithm.
+  - Accroding the rules version 2015-15-17, slight change the resourced notes detecting algorithm.